pvcraven/2017_web_security/source/directory_traversal/directory_traversal.rst

 viruses.
 Now, this is a really bad attack that can cause several bad things to happen.Just covering a couple gives a good picture for how bad this attack is for anyone on the receiving end.
 Rob Shapland from ComputerWeekly explains two really good reasons, and one, I already glossed over.

-[COMWEEKLY]_ One, a nefarious user decides they want to just make your website or web application useless, so they upload a file with the same name as a core process that makes your web server run and add it to the same directory.
+One, a nefarious user decides they want to just make your website or web application useless, so they upload a file with the same name as a core process that makes your web server run and add it to the same directory.
 The core process is then